Muon g-2 in the 2HDM: maximum results and detailed phenomenology: Constraints

 In type II or type X models $\zeta_u$ is always small for large lepton Yukawa coupling, because $\zeta_u=-1/\zeta_l=1/\tan\beta$.
 However, if general Yukawa couplings are allowed, $\zeta_u$ can be larger.
 The maximum possible value is interesting not only for $g-2$ but also in view of future LHC searches for a low-mass $\MA$.

 We find that $\zeta_u$, in the scenario of $\MMA<\MMh$ and large $\zeta_l$, is constrained in a complementary way by B-physics on the one hand, and by LHC-data on the other hand.

 Beginning with B-physics, the most constraining observables for this scenario are $b\to s\gamma$ and $B_s\to\mu^+\mu^-$.
 The sample diagrams shown in Fig.~\ref{fig:bdiagram} illustrate that the $\thdm$ predictions depend on combinations of all Yukawa parameters $\zeta_l$, $\zeta_u$, $\zeta_d$ and on the Higgs masses $\MMA$ and $\MMHpm$.
-We have implemented the analytical results for the predictions presented in Refs.~\cite{pichetal,watanabe} (Ref.~\cite{watanabe} has also considered further observables, which however do not constrain the parameter space further.).
+We have implemented the analytical results for the predictions presented in Refs.~\cite{pichetal,watanabe} (Ref.~\cite{watanabe} has also considered further observables, which however do not constrain the parameter space further; see also Ref.~\cite{Arnan:2017lxi} for improvements on the precision of B-physics observables).

 To illustrate the interplay between the observables we show first Fig.~\ref{fig:plotzUzD}.
 It shows the $2\sigma$ regions in the $\zeta_u$--$\zeta_d$-plane allowed by either $b\to s \gamma$ or $B_s\to\mu^+\mu^-$ alone or by the combination.
-In the figure, the representative values $\MMHpm=200\text{ GeV, and }(\MMA,\zeta_l)=(40\text{ GeV, }-60)\text{ or }(50\text{ GeV, }-40) $ are fixed, as indicated.
+In the figure, the representative values $\MMHpm=200\text{ GeV, and }(\MMA,\zeta_l)=(40\text{ GeV, }-60)\text{ or }(50\text{ GeV, }-40)$ are fixed, as indicated.

 Both observables on their own would allow values of $\zeta_u\gg1$, by fine-tuning $\zeta_d$ and $\zeta_u$.
 However, the combination of both observables implies an upper limit on $\zeta_u$, which in this case is $\zeta_u < 0.5$. \footnote{ For some values of $\MMA$, $\MMHpm$, separate ``islands'' in the $\zeta_u$--$\zeta_d$-plane at higher $\zeta_u$ can be allowed.
 They can be excluded by the universal bound $|\zeta_u|<1.2$ derived from $R_b$ in Ref.~\cite{pichtuzon}, and by the similar bound derived from $\Delta M_s$ in Ref.\ \cite{watanabe}.}